Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 KJV – servant.

 The basic comprehension of abad is work, of any nature, at the beginning of Genesis often associated with agricultural occupations (2:5, 3:23, 4:2) but when we dig a little deeper we also find serve, servant and even worshipper revealing an adjacent spiritual nature of this word; the figurative takes on a life of its own and far outweighs the physical meaning.
-See the spiritual usages in these verses:
+See the spiritual usages (dress and keep) in these verses:

 For then will I turn to the people a pure language, that they may all call upon the name H8034 of the LORD, to serve (H5647) him with one consent.